kbec19/Academic-Blog/content/collection/day01/01-github/index.md

 + **NOTE:** Experts *strongly recommend* that if you are not already a fluent GitHub user you choose [HTTPS over SSH](https://happygitwithr.com/credential-caching.html).

-## Get Down with Markdown

-It's easy to complete this [10-minute interactive tutorial on Markdown](https://commonmark.org/help/tutorial/).
++ Read through as much as possible on [Happy Git With R](https://happygitwithr.com/index.html) to understand how Git, GitHug, R, and RStudio and how they all work together.

 ## Installations

 Make sure your computer has the following installed:

-+ A recent version of R (>=3.6.0), which is available for free at https://cloud.r-project.org/
++ A recent version of R (>=4.1.0), which is available for free at https://cloud.r-project.org/

-+ A recent version of RStudio Desktop (>=1.4), available for free ([RStudio Desktop Open Source License](https://www.rstudio.com/products/rstudio/download/#download)).
-Read up on the latest version [here](https://blog.rstudio.com/2021/01/19/announcing-rstudio-1-4/).
++ A recent version of RStudio Desktop (currently 2.0), available for free ([RStudio Desktop Open Source License](https://www.rstudio.com/products/rstudio/download/#download)).
+Read up on the latest version [here](https://www.rstudio.com/blog/rstudio-workbench-2022-02-0/).

 + The R packages you will use from the beginning, which you can install by connecting to the internet, opening RStudio, and running at the command line: